SyedKhawarAli/syedkhawarali.github.io/index.md

 ## UET Game Studio games

 ### Math puzzle: save the frog
 The game targets young children who are just stepping into the field of maths and wish to become mathematics heroes.
-The game has three modes, easy, medium and hard to make sure the child keeps learning and challenging himself in maths problems
+The game has three modes, `easy`, `medium` and `hard` to make sure the child keeps learning and challenging himself in maths problems

 [Apple download link](https://itunes.apple.com/us/app/math-puzzle-save-the-frog/id1232146902?mt=8).